gc-na/cshellwiki.github.io/wiki/md5sum_english.md

-# [Linux] Bash md5sum Uso: Calculate and verify MD5 checksums
+# [Linux] C Shell (csh) md5sum Uso: Calculate MD5 checksums for files

 ## Overview
 The `md5sum` command is used to compute and verify MD5 checksums for files.
-This is particularly useful for ensuring data integrity, as it generates a unique hash value for the contents of a file.
-If the file changes, the hash will also change, allowing users to detect alterations.
+This command is useful for ensuring data integrity by generating a unique hash value for a file, which can be used to verify that the file has not been altered.

 ## Usage
 The basic syntax of the `md5sum` command is as follows: